 Can birth control impact or alleviate anxiety?

-First, it’s important to understand how hormonal birth control works to appreciate its effect on emotions and moods fully.
+First, it’s important to understand how hormonal birth control works to appreciate its effects on emotions and moods fully.

 During the menstrual cycle, the hormones progesterone, estrogen, and testosterone are continuously rising and falling.
 The rise and fall of each of these hormones trigger different biological responses, including ovulation and menstruation.

-When a woman starts taking hormonal birth control, hormones are prevented from rising and falling as continuously, and in some cases, not at all.
+When a woman starts taking hormonal birth control, hormones are prevented from rising and falling continuously, and in some cases, the hormones should be pretty stable.
 The body is exposed to a continuous level of hormones to trick the body into thinking it is already pregnant, thus preventing ovulation from occurring.
 If a woman takes monthly hormonal birth control pills, she will get a withdrawal bleed, which mimics a period, at the end of each month.
-But some hormonal birth control prevents even that from happening.
+For those on regular birth control pills, women can choose to skip the monthly bleed by skipping the last week of pills of a 4 week pack and going straight into the next pack.

-Hormonal birth control can cause some side effects, including decreased libido, spotting, and stomach upset.
+Hormonal birth control can cause some side effects, such as decreased libido, spotting, and nausea.
 Also, there are mental health side effects that can occur, including mood swings, depression, and increased feelings of nervousness or anxiety.
-However, most people do not experience changes in mood or any adverse side effects while taking hormonal birth control, but it is a risk.
+However, TLDR: most people do not experience changes in mood or any adverse side effects while taking hormonal birth control, but it is a risk.

 Both progesterone and estrogen are known to affect mood, and the hormonal birth control pill contains synthetic versions of these hormones.
 Research has found that women with a history of depression are at increased risk of experiencing mood swings and anxiety when taking hormonal birth control.